Calls for congressional hearings grow as Robinhood and other brokerages restrict GameStop trades

 — Ro Khanna (@RoKhanna) January 28, 2021

-Republican senators Ted Cruz of Texas and Marsha Blackburn of Tennessee also expressed criticism by calling for, in true Republican style, a freer market.
+And Republican senators Ted Cruz of Texas and Marsha Blackburn of Tennessee expressed criticism by calling for, in true Republican style, a freer market.

 Free the traders on @RobinhoodApp.